mvysny/suckless-ascii-profiler/README.md

 your app's logic, which is generally not what you want to do.
 However, hard-collapsing terminal libraries like JDBC drivers is generally okay to do.

+## Time-based Stack Collapsing

+If you need the general overview of where your app spends most of the time, you don't need to include all those 1-ms methods into your stack trace.
+You can therefore set `profiler.collapseBelowPercent` variable to e.g. 5 (it's `0` by default) - that will collapse all methods whose run time is below 5% of the total profile time.

-## Getting General Overview Where Your App Spends Most Time
+## Getting Summary Overview Where Your App Spends Most Time

 After the dump is printed on `profiler.stop(true)`, the last line looks like following: